Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Follow us on Instagram

 Porgy fishing has remained steady.
 Porgies on the north shore and in the Peconic Bay region have not disappointed anglers the entire season.
 Sandworms, fresh clam or squid on a #2 or #4 porgy rig using the lightest sinker possible are all you need to bring home dinner.
-On the north shore there’s still tons of porgy to catch at places like stony brook, ceader beach and rocky point.
+Weakfish in the peconic bays remains good.
+Frequently caught while porgy fishing.
+On the north shore there’s still plenty of porgies to catch at places like stony brook harbor, ceader beach and rocky point.

 The inlets are still holding slot bass and good sized bluefish.
 Most of these fish have been caught on both bunker chunks and diamond jigs.